julzelements/ftr-julian-scharf/spec.md

    #### Over engineered Solution with UDP and TCP

    If you wanted, you could keep the majority of the app running in a node server process.
-All the clock ticks could be sent via UDP in a broadcast type situation.
-If a clock tick is dropped, then this could be seen as an acceptable compromise for lower latency.
+All the timer ticks could be sent via UDP in a broadcast type situation.
+If a timer tick is dropped, then this could be seen as an acceptable compromise for lower latency.
    You can categorise the user input as more important.
 A PAUSE command needs to be acknowledged and handled, it can't be silently dropped.
 Thus all the user commands and the user data supplied would be sent via websockets on TCP, slower, but more reliable.
    PROS: